 While I absolutely love the start of the school year, as I get giddy for the new box of crayons and organizing pencil boxes, I do NOT get excited about packing school lunches.

 I bet many of you parents understand!

 You want your child to eat a balanced lunch, but you don’t want to take the time to pack one.
 Or you fear you will go to the effort of packing a homemade school lunch, only for your child not to eat the lunch.

-I hear ya.
+I hear you!
 And I used to dread packing lunches as much as my kids dread homework.
-But I have learned how to make packing lunches easier for myself through the years and I want to share those tips with you.
+But I have learned how to make healthy lunches my kids actually enjoy, and they are picky, and the process much easier for myself through the years.

 I know, I know, you are fearful that if you let your child pack their school lunch, they may end up with a brownie and some potato chips.

 Eliminate that fear by having your children mix and match ingredients with my Lunch Box Planner.